 Personally, I find aromatization to be a fascinating process because it highlights the interconnectedness of chemistry and biology.
 As a sommelier and brewer, I often encounter aromatic compounds in the form of complex flavors and fragrances in wines and beers.
 Understanding the process of aromatization helps me appreciate the intricate chemistry behind these sensory experiences.

 Aromatization is the conversion of a nonaromatic ring into an aromatic ring catalyzed by the enzyme aromatase.
 This process is crucial in transforming androgens into estrogens, which possess an aromatic six-carbon ring.
 Aromatization plays a fundamental role in hormone synthesis and the development of secondary sexual characteristics.
-Its significance extends beyond biology, as it contributes to the complex aromas and flavors we encounter in the world of and .
+Its significance extends beyond biology, as it contributes to the complex aromas and flavors we encounter in the world of wine and brewing.